scitags/flowd-go/rpms/flowd-go.1.md

 - **prependSyslog [bool] {false}**: The technical specification states that an initial bit of information containing syslog-parsable information should be prepended to the JSON payload.
 When developing and debugging these payloads the header 'gets in the way' and so one can turn it off.
 However, in a production scenario this setting should be `true`.

+- **addNetlinkContext [bool] {true}**: The firefly backend has the capability of leveraging the `sock_diag(7)` `netlink(7)` subsystem to find information on TCP{4,6} sockets with an established connections.
+If set to `true`, this option causes this information to be embedded into the outgoing fireflies.

+- **sendToCollector [bool] {false}**: Fireflies are sent to a transfer's destination address by default.
+In some scenarios it might be worthwhile to also send them to a so called *collector* (usually deployed by National Research and Education Networks) for backbone-level information gathering.
+It set to
+  `true`, this option causes the firefly backend to also send the generated fireflies to the collector specified by the following two settings.

+- **collectorAddress [string] {"127.0.0.1"}**: The address of the collector to send fireflies to.
+At the moment a single address might be specified, but in future implementations this option may turn into an array of strings.

+- **collectorPort [int] {10514}**: The port the collector is listening on for incoming fireflies.

 # CONFIGURATION
 Flowd-go's configuration is defined through a JSON file which by default will be `/etc/flowd-go/conf.json`.
 A different